 All discussions are confidential between the judges in each panel and the judging coordinator and/or the Aurealis Awards management team, as required.
 The Aurealis Awards judging coordinator will have no input into these decisions unless a panel of judges is unable to reach a consensus.

 Judges from previous Aurealis Awards processes are welcome – indeed encouraged – to re-apply.
 But, in the interests of transparency and impartiality, no one may judge the same category for more than two consecutive years, and a break of two consecutive years is required before a judge can reapply to be a judge in that particular category again.

 Because fantasy and science fiction are the largest categories, they have been split into two separate judging panels, one for novels and one for short stories.

-The winner of the Peter McNamara Convenors' Award for Excellence will be reached by a consensus of the convenors of each of the judging panels.
+The winner of the Convenors' Award for Excellence will be reached by a consensus of the convenors of each of the judging panels.